homerhanumat/homerhanumat.github.io/source/_posts/2014-05-05-reasons-to-teach-with-R-3.markdown

 ## Instructional Apps Gallery?

+[Show Me Shiny](http://www.showmeshiny.com/) has some wonderful instructional apps.

-Considering all of the buzz surrounding Shiny, I am baffled at how difficult it is has been for me to find up-to-date sites featuring Shiny apps for statistics instruction:  perhaps readers of this post could direct me to any that they know of.
+Considering all of the buzz surrounding Shiny, I am baffled at how difficult it is has been for me to find other up-to-date sites featuring Shiny apps for statistics instruction.
+Perhaps readers of this post could direct me to any that they know of.
 Eventually it would be nice to develop something like a ShinyTeachingTube, which could serve as a central hub for Shiny instructional applets.